Ezward/gps/index.md

 Once that is done, then the serial device /dev/ttyAMA1 can be used to control the UART exposed on gpio 4&5, which are exposed on the 40 pin bus on board pin 7 and board pin 29 respectively.

-Connections when using the RaspberryPi UART3
+Connections when using the RaspberryPi4 UART3

 ```
 RPi            <--->  FP9